To get Personalised DAF Based Questions for your Robust Interview Preparation.

 HIGH TAX TO GDP LOW TAX TO GDP

-• Financial position the country good.
+• Financial position of the country is good.

 • It reduces a government’s dependence on borrowings